PITCH FUTURES

 Pitch Futures Creative Jamaica students, Negril Primary.

-PITCH FUTURES IN THE UNITED KINGDOM
+PITCH FUTURES IN ADLAND

 Pitch Futures Creative Class was hosted by creative agency adam&eveDDB hosted with primary school children from St Anne's Primary School in London.
 The children learned about the different career paths in the creative industries.
 They heard from creative team behind their favourite John Lewis adverts and got to pitch their own ideas for future adverts.